 You should also establish clear objectives to help you set the framework for your campaign.
 Are you focused on nurturing leads?
 Do you want to recover disengaged contacts and make them revisit their abandoned carts?
 Having these goals in mind will point you in the right direction, especially when you feel clueless.

 Once you’ve identified the kind of audience you’re targeting, time to craft a message.
 Make sure that it has a clear call to action (CTA) and on-brand messaging.

-Focus on the goals of your campaign to help you write an actionable copy.
+Focus on the goals of your drip marketing campaign to help you write an actionable copy.
 Once your recipients receive your message, they should know what to do from the get-go.
 Perhaps, you want them to explore the products on your online store, or learn about your newly launched service.

 Also, if it’s a drip email, make it easy to skim.
 Most users don’t read the entire email, no matter how detailed and informative it is.
 So, ensure that you write small paragraphs, use white space and add images or gifs.

 The next step is to map out the logistics of your drip marketing campaign.
 You have to plan the entire workflow and figure out how to measure success based on the results.